tccgroup/VTTMeetingNoteGenerator/README.md

   * _topic_analysis_postlude_: The closing prompts used in the topic categorisation.

 That's about it, folks.
-...other than to say that if you do want to productionise the code above and have it automagically generate customised meeting notes from, say, your Microsoft Teams meetings, then perhaps either:
+...other than to say that if you do want to productionise the code above and have it automagically generate customised meeting notes from, say, your Microsoft Teams meetings, then here are a couple of immdiate options:
 * if you are an enterprise or product supplier who wants to provide/sell a Teams 'bot', then perhaps start with [Microsoft's giveaway code here](https://learn.microsoft.com/en-us/samples/officedev/microsoft-teams-samples/officedev-microsoft-teams-samples-meetings-transcription-nodejs/).
 * ignore all of the code above, now that you understand how simple this all is, and simply create a Microsoft Power Automate Flow to grab your meeting notes from Teams and run them through a GPT model, [perhaps starting here](https://learn.microsoft.com/en-us/ai-builder/use-a-custom-prompt-in-flow).

 # And Finally
-**If you are a [Recordsure Capture or ConversationAI](https://recordsure.com) customer then, frankly, ignore all of the above.**
+**If you are a [Recordsure Capture](https://recordsure.com/conversation-review-ai/capture/) or [ConversationAI](https://recordsure.com/conversation-review-ai/) customer then, frankly, ignore all of the above.**

 **Recordsure provides our clients with editable Meeting Note Summaries _at no extra cost_; as well as evidence citations and more powerful tools for advice efficiency, such as AI summary themes based on _real_ predictive AI, trained by data scientists and human annotators over many years on _real_ financial advice conversations.**